 PECR gives regulations regarding access to customer details to business organizations set up in the UK and EU, and these rules also apply to businesses which are currently operating in the UK.
 Even if a company is not based out of the UK or EU, it has to abide by data protection rules set out under Article 3 of GDPR while interacting with individuals in UK and EU.

 PECR and GDPR

 PECR is UK specific data protection law while GDPR is related to European data protection law.
 GDPR focuses on the collection and processing of personal data while PECR set rules for the same.
-However, PECR is not part of GDPR, but they both complement each other as the organizations need to follow both the laws.
+However, PECR is not part of GDPR, but they both complement each other as organizations need to follow both the laws.

 Email marketing and PECR

-the customers must be able to unsubscribe if they do not wish to receive emails.
+Customers must be able to unsubscribe if they do not wish to receive emails.

-you must not support anyone to send emails that violate the law.
+You must not support anyone to send emails that violate the law.

 PECR and Cookies